 Shana, my culturally Jewish wife, had no idea what Christmas was like the first year she joined my family at Christmas.
 The second year, the words above were her refrain; she had the excitement of a 6-year old.
-The third year, we'd set rules about what time she was allowed to wake everyone else.
+The third year, we had to set rules about what time she was allowed to wake everyone else.

 If you've been an even somewhat-regular reader of this blog, you'll already know that I love traditions.
 Although sometimes traditions can stifle, when there's room to take them or leave them or change them to suit your needs/life, they can be wonderful, providing things to anticipate and/or structure in a chaotic world.
 No matter what (if any) religious faith you follow or grew up with, religious holidays are filled with tradition.
 One of the Christmas traditions at my house has been spritz cookies.
 Spritz Christmas cookies come from a long history in Germany or Sweden.
 Given that Germans and Swedes are two of the major immigrant groups who settled Minnesota, it's no surprise that these cookies make an appearance at Christmas time.
 They are a sweet, buttery cookie that is squeezed* out of a tube through a disk with a shape cut into it.